Tabletop Product Photography

 Most of these shooting tents feature small openings through which you can shoot.
 Depending on the size of the objects you are shooting and the size of the openings, you'll have to experiment to figure out the best shooting distance and focal range at which to shoot.
 Do keep in mind it's always a good idea to shoot with a longer focal length lens because longer focal lengths distort less than wider focal length lenses and, as with portraits, tend to capture more flattering representations of your subject matter.
 Shooting with longer lenses also allows you to avoid getting your own reflection into the picture, minimizes unnecessary background detail and allows you to bring your lights in tighter when necessary.

 A good starting point for those looking for an "all-in-one" solution for photographing small to mid-size items would be the Impact Medium Digital Light Shed Fluorescent Boom Kit.
 This kit consists of a 15 x 15 x 23" translucent Impact Digital Light Shed, three (27/30W) cool-to-the-touch fluorescent lamps, three 12" aluminum reflectors, three 6' light stands (black), and a 5' 4" boom arm with 1-lb counterweight.
-The whole kit costs well under $200 and folds up for easy storage when not in use.
+The Light Shed kit folds up for easy storage.
 And if you already own lights and stands, the Impact Digital Light Shed can also be purchased separately.

 If you're just looking for a good set of cool-running lights for photographing larger items, framed artwork, or other items that do not need the diffusive qualities of a Light Shed or tent, you might want to consider an Impact Fluorescent Two- Floodlight Kit, which consists of two 30W fluorescent photoflood lamps with two 8' cushioned light stands ("cushioned" means they won't come crashing down if you don't secure the locking clamps properly) and two 12" aluminum reflectors.

-A similar, higher-Wattage tungsten-based lighting system is the Impact Digital Light Shed Kit, which in place of lower-wattage fluorescent bulbs features two 250W daylight-balanced (4800°K) lamp heads with two cushioned stands and 12" reflectors, and a 15 x 15 x 23" Light Shed—all for a nickel under $120.
-Other Impact Digital Light Shed Kits stocked at B&H include a 1000W Two-Lamp Tungsten kit and a Three-lamp (90W total) Fluorescent Lamp kit.
+A similar, higher-Wattage tungsten-based lighting system is the Impact Digital Light Shed Kit, which in place of lower-wattage fluorescent bulbs features two 250W daylight-balanced (4800K) lamp heads with two cushioned stands and 12" reflectors, and a 15 x 15 x 23" Light Shed.
+Other Impact Digital Light Shed Kits stocked at B&H include a 1,000W Two-Lamp Tungsten kit and a Three-lamp (90W total) Fluorescent Lamp kit.

 If you'd like a lamp or two to go along with your SP Systems Desktop Shooting Table we offer the Impact One-Lamp Boom Desktop Studio, which includes a boom-mounted 90W fluorescent Impact VA902 Flood Light (bulb included), and the Impact Desktop Studio Shooting Table Two-light Kit, which contains a shooting table and two 180W (total) Impact VA902 Flood Lights with stands.

 If you've ever tried to shoot straight down onto something using a "normal" tripod, you know how difficult this can be, not to mention downright ugly if your camera comes crashing down on whatever you're trying to photograph.
-A solution to this daredevil form of product photography is the Photek Tripod Extender with Lateral Side-Arm and Ballhead.
-Easier to use than pronounce, the "PTEWLSAB" (Nice acronym, huh?) mounts to any tripod (preferably a sturdy one) with a 1/4-20" or 3/8" mounting stud and extends outward up to 38".
-Designed to support a 35mm DSLR or lighter weight medium-format camera, the PTEWLSAB contains a built-in counterweight for safely positioning your camera over your subject at a 90° angle to the tripod.
+A solution to this daredevil form of product photography is the Photek Tripod Extender with Lateral Side-Arm and Ball Head.
+Easier to use than pronounce, the "PTEWLSAB" (Nice acronym, huh?) mounts on any tripod (preferably a sturdy one) with a 1/4-20" or 3/8" mounting stud and extends outward up to 38".
+Designed to support DSLRs or lighter-weight, medium-format cameras, the PTEWLSAB contains a built-in counterweight for safely positioning your camera over your subject at a 90° angle to the tripod.

-Another table-top lighting system worth investigating is the Cloud Dome Infinity Digital lighting Kit (right) which consists of a pair of 13W (compact fluorescent, 5000°) Flip-Lights and an18 x 28" flexible matte white shooting surface.
-Each lamp is 19" long and folds up nicely, lamp side in when not in use.
+Another table-top lighting system worth investigating is the Cloud Dome Infinity Digital Lighting Kit which consists of a pair of 13W (compact fluorescent, 5000K) Flip-Lights and an18 x 28" flexible matte white shooting surface.
+Each lamp is 19" long and folds up nicely, lamp side in, when not in use.
 The angle of the seamless shooting surface can be adjusted and is scratchproof and washable.

 For shooting small objects and jewelry on the run we carry the Interfit Attache Photo Box Shooting Tent.
-Essentially a 20", fold-up shooting sweep in an attache-style carrying case, the Interfit Attache Photo Box Shooting Tent features sidewalls made out of Perspex diffusion/reflector material and a removable blue background.
+Essentially a fold-up shooting sweep in a 20" square portfolio style carry case, the Interfit Attache Photo Box Shooting Tent features sidewalls made out of Perspex diffusion/reflector material and a removable blue background.